 If the motion is granted, the judgment on the issue or case is deemed to be a final judgment from which a party may appeal.
 An Arizona court of appeal can reverse the summary judgment and reinstate the claim in the Superior Court.
 However, this is rarely done and most summary judgments are upheld on appeal.

-If you need the help of an Arizona real estate attorney call Clint Dunaway at 480-344-4035 or email me at email@example.com.
+If you need the help with a Motion for Summary Judgment from an Arizona real estate attorney then call Clint Dunaway at 480-344-4035 or email me at firstname.lastname@example.org.